-21 Segment information
+19 Segment information

-The Company is in the business of execution and developmentof international long distance and content business of Reliance Jio Infocomm Limited, the holding company.
+The Company is in the business of execution and development of international long distance and content business of Reliance Jio Infocomm Limited, the holding company.
 Consequently there is a single business segment.

-22 The financial statements are approved for the issue by the Board of Directors at their meeting conducted on 16th April, 2019.
+20 The financial statements are approved for the issue by the Board of Directors at their meeting conducted on 29th Apr 2020.

-As per our report of even date For Deloitte Haskins & Sells LLP Chartered Accountants
+For Deloitte Haskins & Sells LLP Chartered Accountants